If you cannot find the answer to your question, please Contact Us.

 Please do the following:

-• Check that you are using a recommended browser: Internet Explorer 7.0 or later, or Firefox 3.
+- Check that you are using a recommended browser.
 If not, try going to the website using one of the recommended browsers.

 Your browser cache is a temporary storage area that holds web pages that you have looked at.
 Getting information from the cache is usually quicker for the browser than getting it from the internet.
 Such decisions are made in the background and you usually do not need to be involved.
 However, this can mean that you do not get the most recent version of a web page.
 If you are finding that the website is behaving strangely, you might find that the problem is fixed by clearing (or emptying) your cache.

 What accessibility standards does the site meet?

 The following requirements have been implemented within the website to ensure compliance with Priority Levels 1 and 2 of the W3C accessibility guidelines:

 - Fonts can be re-sized on the screen